 - Will any pets be moving in?

 A deposit proves a roommate is serious and willing to put some skin in the game.
 It also protects everyone else if the roommate decides to flake out.
-Some sites like Roomi will help facilitate first months rent to provide some extra security to all parties.
+Some sites like Roomi will help facilitate the first month’s rent to provide some extra security to all parties.

 Essential Don’t Do’s (and What to Look Out for)